 During 2022, the Company issued 338,121 shares of restricted common stock for recourse notes totaling \$164,116.
 The shares were issued with a corresponding note receivable, a recourse loan that was collateralized by the underlying shares.
-The Company plans to enforce the recourse terms for the holders.
+The Company planned to enforce the recourse terms for the holders.
 As such, in accordance with ASC 505-10-45-2, the Company recognized a subscription receivable of \$165,719, inclusive of interest on the note, which is included as a contra-equity on the Company's consolidated balance sheets.
 The Company recorded a corresponding restricted stock award liability of \$162,747 for the potential settlement if the call right for the shares of restricted common stock is exercised and unvested shares repurchased.
 The Company reduced the liability and increased additional paid-in capital for the value of the note associated with vested shares no longer subject to the call right.
-As of March 31, 2024, the subscription receivable balance was \$165,629 and the corresponding restricted stock award liability was \$154,630.
+During the six months ended June 30, 2024, the Company forgave one recourse loan, and due to the lack of enforcement, the remaining loans were deemed nonrecourse.
+Accordingly, the Company extinguished restricted stock award liability and the related subscription receivable related to loans previously classified as recourse loans.
+In accordance with ASC 718, these actions were deemed award modifications.
+The Company recognized \$204,272 in stock based compensation related to the incremental value of the award and an additional \$11,503 related to the change in classification; all of which was included in general and administrative expense in the consolidated statements of operations.